Universal Response Inequalities Beyond Steady States via Trajectory Information Geometry

 where $\beta=1/k_B T$ is the inverse temperature, $B_e$ denotes energy barrier for edge $e$, $C_e$ and $c_e$ are constants for edge $e$, $E_{h(e\pm)}$ denotes the energy of the head of the directed transition edge $e\pm$, and $w_{e\pm}$ denotes the non-equilibrium work applied to assist transition $e\pm$ that breaks the detailed balance.
 In this case, the logarithm rate sensitivity for inverse temperature is the generalized activation energy $a_{e\pm} = w_{e\pm}-(B_e-E_{h(e\pm)})$.
 To design a system with ultra-low (or high) temperature sensitivity, one needs to minimize (or maximize) $\eta_\beta^{\text{Bound}}$ via optimizing the energy landscapes and the external driving patterns.
 Moreover, to create a system sensitive to one variable ($\xi_i$) but robust to another ($\xi_j$), one can focus on maximizing the ratio between their respective sensitivity bounds $\eta_i^{\text{Bound}}/\eta_j^{\text{Bound}}$.

 {\it Conclusion.}---In summary, this work presents a set of universal responsiveness relations for non-stationary Markov processes under either infinitesimal or finite-amplitude perturbations.
 These relations explicitly reveal the connection between any observable's environmental response, the variance of the measured observable and the dynamical features of the system.
-It provide a powerful tool for understanding and predicting the environmental responsiveness of complex systems far from equilibrium, with a wide range of potential applications in biological sensory processes and synthetic responsive materials.
+It provides a powerful tool for understanding and predicting the environmental responsiveness of complex systems far from equilibrium, with a wide range of potential applications in biological sensory processes and synthetic responsive materials.
 The illustrative example reveals that the explicit responsiveness relations presented in this work may lead to practical design principles to help the design and optimization of stochastic sensors, biological or synthetic, with desired time-dependent sensitivity or robustness.

 {\it Acknowledgments.}---This work is funded by National Science Foundation Grant DMR-2145256.
 The authors appreciate discussions and suggestions on the manuscript from Prof. Chris Jarzynski and from attendees at the Frontiers of Non-equilibrium Physics 2024 workshop held in July 2024 at Kyoto University, Japan.
+We also appreciate the careful read and valuable suggestions from the reviewers.